How To Ask Someone to be a Reference for You

 Follow up with a thank you

 You should say thank you immediately when your potential reference agrees to be a reference for you.
-You should also send an additional thank you email (or handwritten note if you want to be super professional about it) after they have completed the reference.
+You should also send an additional thank you email (or handwritten note if you want to be super professional about it) after they have completed the task.
 This is an important part of maintaining a positive relationship with a person you will likely want to ask to serve as a reference for you again in the future.

 Each time I emailed someone who agreed to serve as a reference for me, I provided the following information: